aatansen/Web-Application-Development-with-Python-Level-04-Batch-03/README.md

             path('StudentUpdateDelete/<int:pk>',StudentUpdateDelete.as_view(),name='StudentUpdateDelete'),
         ]
         ```
-        - Here we can see `StudentUpdateDelete/<int:pk>` has `pk` which is private key, as we are updating/deleting we need specific `id` to do that
+        - Here we can see `StudentUpdateDelete/<int:pk>` has `pk` which is primary key, as we are updating/deleting we need specific `id` to do that
         - Now we can update/delete in `http://127.0.0.1:8000/StudentUpdateDelete/1` route
             > Here pk which is id is important and it need to be valid
-> Similarly we will create 4 more to complete the task

 </details>